 This is the primitive type of anonymity provided by the Verge protocol.
 Verge uses the Tor network, also known as The Onion Router, to completely anonymize your connection.

 The Tor network allows your computer to contact the Verge network via a series of random servers.
 This feature obfuscates your IP address, and no one can ever track the transactions back to you.

 Some may argue that you can use Bitcoin via a VPN and hide your IP address effectively.
 While VPN or Virtual Private Networks may obfuscate your IP address, it requires you to trust the VPN service provider.

-Because only the connection between you and the VPN provider is encrypted.
-But from that point onwards it remains unencrypted.
+Because only the connection between you and the VPN provider is encrypted, it remains unencrypted from that point onwards.
 So the provider can still see your activities.
 That is why the Tor network is the ideal solution in this case.

 But please note that this feature doesn’t mask your public wallet address.
 And that’s what the optional layer is for.